risingbridge/AdventOfCode2021/README.md

 C# Dotnet6

-Not the most elegant or efficiant ways, but it works.
-Kinda.
+Not the most elegant or efficiant ways, but it kinda works.

 Stars count: 18 :star: